Why do websites need SSL and HTTPS?

 Ever since Google’s last year’s announcement about marking all the websites ‘insecure’ which don’t have an SSL certificate, people are more and more inclined to get the certificate so to avoid being tagged.
 Web developers providing Web Development Services suggest that these identifiers are a safe way for the website visitors to know.
 Whether their personal information is protected when they browse on the internet.
 With an SSL certificate, the site’s URL will display HTTPS indicating a green lock next to the words secures in the URL window.

 Google made HTTPS the standard to make the website and consequently, the web secure at large.
 HTTPS tag is a stamp on the authenticity of the website, making the client’s data safe and sound.
-This article intends to walk you through the SSL and HTTPS protocols and help you understand, why Google wants it so bad.
+This article intends to walk you through the SSL certificate and HTTPS protocols and help you understand, why Google wants it so badly.